Change is Coming

 This was reported by the non-governmental organization, World Animal Protection who says that “Many of the animals who tourists take photos with are stolen from their natural habitats.
 They are kept in cramped conditions and passed around from tourist to tourist, causing extreme stress.”

 According to La Nación, Costa Rica is 7th on a worldwide list of countries where wildlife selfies could be contributing to wildlife abuse.
-In response to the increase of wildlife selfies by volunteers, Costa Rica has recently passed a law that only allows professional staff handle wildlife at rescue centers.
+In response to the increase of wildlife selfies by volunteers, Costa Rica has recently passed a law (Reglamento a la Ley de Conservación de Vida Silvestre, Costa Rica, 2017) that only allows professional staff handle wildlife at rescue centers.
 Unfortunately, it is very common for volunteers to come to rescue centers with the sole purpose of getting a photo with an exotic animal and this has contributed to the problem.
 Rescue centers should never promote the exotic pet trade by posting images of humans with wildlife.

 So…what do you think?
 Is that selfie worth it?